Forest Walk at Hatfield Forest, Takeley, Essex

 Old London Road

 A view of what is known as the Old London Road, which is believed to have been the main route in years gone by for people travelling from east of the forest to London, by-passing Bishop's Stortford.
 A pollarded ash tree can be seen beyond the log.

-Continue slightly left and enter the coppice, continuing for about 300m into Beggarshall Coppice, passing open ground on your right.
+Continue uphill from the bridge, across open ground, taking a right fork about half way up.
+Turn left as you approach the trees and then after a short distance, turn right into a narrow ride, to enter Beggarshall Coppice.
+This can become quite muddy.
+Continue for about 300m, passing open ground on your right.
 This is Portingbury Hills.
-Look out for low mounds and ditches, which are visible remains of a small settlement, originally thought to be of Iron Age origin n but now believed to be probably medieval.
+Look out for low mounds and ditches.
+These are the visible remains of a small settlement, originally thought to be of Iron Age origin but now believed to be medieval.

 You can see examples of coppicing in Beggarshall Coppice.
 Coppicing is undertaken for its benefit to wildlife and the different ages of coppice as it re-grows creates an ideal habitat for a variety of different plants and animals.
 In spring, look out for primroses and violets and in summer, forget-me-not and centaury.
 You might even catch a glimpse of the silver-washed fritillary butterfly.

 At the cross roads, turn left and follow the ride, past a tree in the middle of the ride, until you reach a wider ride.
 Turn left again and follow the wide ride past two trees in the middle of the ride.
 Just beyond this, bear to the right, heading for the main open plain.
 Look out for young pollarded trees.